amitu/amitu.github.com/_posts/2012-08-06-stupid-mistake-jekyll-and-github-made-and-solution.md

 This introduces complexities for developers.
-I have to now maintain two different repositories or branches, I have to write [scripts to sync them](http://charliepark.org/jekyll-with-plugins/) etc.  And it completely defeats the point of support jekyll at github level.
+I have to now maintain two different repositories or branches, I have to write [scripts to sync them](http://charliepark.org/jekyll-with-plugins/) etc.  And it completely defeats the point of supporting jekyll at github level.

 If we look at a normal software build, we have Makefile, we have src/\*.c etc, and compiled output is stored in some special folder named "build" etc. What we